Rusutsu Resort Snowboarding

 Note - keep in mind that the ski areas on Hokkaido are not known to be particularly steep, but they are well known for big snow fall.
 They are also known for their ones, which are hot thermal spring-fed indoor or outdoor pools (be aware that they are usually naked pools).

 When snowboarding and freeriding internationally, it is important to get a travel insurance policy that covers emergency rescue, medical expense and evacuation.
 There are many destinations that will not initiate rescue or medical treatment without prior payment or proof of insurance.
 In many cases, the rescue fees, medical fees or evacuation to a reputable hospital can total tens of thousands of dollars.
 Plans such as GEOS SAR100 or IMG Patriot Travel Medical Insurance are well worth the per-trip cost of $130 to $200 USD.

 Overall, Rusutsu Resort is the 22nd most popular snowboard & freeride destination of all 22 snowboarding resorts in Japan.
-Several of the better snowboarding resorts are nearby Rusutsu Resort including Niseko United, Rankoshi-Cho Chisenupuri and Niseko Moiwa.
+Several of the better snowboarding resorts are nearby Rusutsu Resort including Niseko United, Niseko Moiwa and Rankoshi-Cho Chisenupuri.